TusharParihar128/Cheminformatics-Drug-Discovery/README.md

 This project integrates **Cheminformatics** with **Machine Learning** to analyze drug-like molecules from a curated chemical database.
-The pipeline covers molecular descriptor calculation, fingerprint generation, ML-based molecular weight prediction, drug-likeness filtering using Lipinski's Rule of Five, and finally **Molecular Docking** using AutoDock Vina to identify the best drug candidate based on binding energy.
+The pipeline covers molecular descriptor calculation, fingerprint generation, ML-based molecular weight prediction, and drug-likeness filtering using Lipinski's Rule of Five.

+Instead of docking all compounds, a **Machine Learning-driven selection strategy** was used to identify the most reliable compound, which was then taken forward for **Molecular Docking using AutoDock Vina**.
 ---

 ## 🗄️ Database Used